HHK-ETH/findings-sheet/README.md

 ### Proxy

 - Initialized and can't be initiliazed again (implementation & proxy)
-- Check variable order and state shadowing (storage collision & function clashing)
+- Check variable order and state shadowing (storage collision & function clashing (check signatures))
 - DelegateCall to selfDestruct/unexpected code
 - DelegateCall returns true if target does not exist